 Another great thing about omega-3s and fish oil is that these supplements can be purchased over-the-counter at most pharmacies, making it easy to obtain.
 As far as dosages, Dr. Donna Solomon suggests that you dose fish oil supplements based on the omega 3 concentration of eicosapentaenoic (EPA).

-Many humans use cannabis to treat their arthritic pain – in fact, 65% of Canadians who use medicinal cannabis reportedly do so to treat severe arthritis.
-However, while many people swear by the controversial herb, to date, there is no direct evidence that marijuana helps to alleviate arthritic pain.
+Many humans use cannabis to treat their arthritic pain, but — to date — there is no direct evidence that marijuana helps to alleviate arthritic pain.

 Recently, some people have begun to investigate the potential for treating their dog with cannabis.
 However, even less research has been conducted on canine cannabis use, than has been conducted human use.
 Therefore, using cannabis to treat your dog is a risky proposition.
 Don’t forget that most vets consider the plant toxic to dogs.